geraintpalmer/geraintpalmer.github.io/_posts/2018-05-29-pokemon-team-pulp.md

 This indicates maybe only four Pokémon are needed for type coverage, and there's slack to choose two more based on pure strength.

-This method would easily generalise to inculde more generations, however retreiving the data would take longer.
+This method would easily generalise to include more generations, however retrieving the data would take longer.

 The mathematics used here is a standard operational research technique, and is used in many other more serious applications such as nurse rostering, exam